updated on:

 • Interactive

-In this article, we will show you five SaaS onboarding examples featuring the abovementioned characteristics that you can use as an inspiration for your cloud company.
+In this article, we will show you five SaaS onboarding examples featuring interactive walkthroughs and the characteristics mentioned above, which you can use as inspiration for your cloud company.

 Depending on the context and type of a cloud product, each project requires different approaches to onboarding design.
 And when planned out correctly it positively influences SaaS customer success.